Iraq Shi'ite militia take lead in campaign to reverse Islamic State gains

 RISK OF ALIENATION

-The militia fighters have performed better than Iraq's own army, but their presence risks alienating Sunni residents, especially if they emphasize sectarian aims.
+The militia fighters have performed better than Iraq's own army, but their presence risks alienating Sunni residents, especially if they emphasise sectarian aims.

 Just weeks ago, the Baghdad government and allied militia appeared to be having success against Islamic State, recapturing former dictator Saddam Hussein's home city of Tikrit.